 As discussed in the Notice of Inquiry comments, IEEE 802 has developed wireless networking standards that have become essential to consumers and businesses alike.
-The WLAN standards have supported the highest performing wireless link between the Internet and its endpoints.
+IEEE 802 standards have supported the highest performing wireless link between the Internet and its endpoints.
 With the demand for greater and greater speeds, for business and advanced wireless applications, IEEE 802 continues to support the demands with new standards, such as IEEE 802.11ax.
-IEEE 802 therefore supports the Commission’s examination of the 6 GHz band for expanded use by unlicensed technologies.
+Additionally, there is a need for low power and high precision ranging, such as IEEE 802.15.4z.
+Along with that, IEEE 802 thanks the Commission for releasing rules earlier to allow UWB and part 15.250 devices in frequency ranges such as 6 GHz, where low power technology would coexist and not interfere with the technology of the current incumbent users and where their industries could benefit with this low power technology.
+IEEE 802 therefore supports the Commission’s diligence to consider in the examination of the 6 GHz band that all current technologies and incumbents including UWB and any new technologies can all coexist and be successful.